 - Jira Source

 - RSS Source

 - Salesforce Source

 - SharePoint Source

 Adding an RSS Source

-You can add regularly changing web content to your Coveo Organization.
-Coveo indexes RSS feed content to make it searchable by all members of the Coveo Organization.
+You can add regularly changing web content to your Coveo Cloud organization.
+Coveo indexes RSS feed content to make it searchable by all members of the Coveo Cloud organization.
 An RSS source starts an incremental refresh every 15 minutes to index RSS feed content changes (addition or modification).
 A source rebuild or full refresh is required to take account of deleted items (see Managing Your Coveo Cloud V1 Organization Sources).

 With RSS feeds, you easily stay informed by receiving the latest content from the websites you are interested in.
 The availability of old and new RSS feed items depend on the RSS feed configuration contained in an XML file.

 If the XML feed file contains OpenSearch information, your RSS source uses it to index all available items in the feed as far in the past as possible (see OpenSearch).